anoadragon453/qubes-file-trust/doc/qvm-file-trust.rst

 DESCRIPTION
 ===========
 **qvm-file-trust** can check and modify the **trust level** of files and folders.
-A folder is considered untrusted if its absolute path lies in either the global untrusted folders list (/etc/qubes/always-open-in-dispvm.list) or the local list (~/.config/qubes/always-open-in-dispvm.list).
+A folder is considered untrusted if its path lies in either the global untrusted folders list (/etc/qubes/always-open-in-dispvm.list) or the local list (~/.config/qubes/always-open-in-dispvm.list).

 A file is considered trusted unless: